FAQs

 Yes.

-As a group, the Cadets are authorized two passes during the residential phase of the program.
+Cadets are authorized two passes during the residential phase of the program.
 The passes are factored in to the required 147 days that the cadets must be physically at ChalleNGe to graduate.

 +May I visit my cadet during the residential phase of the program?